A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Matrix-free code for topological systems with Dirac cones

 Listing \ref{lst:jacobi2d} shows one update sweep of this code, i.e., one complete update of one LHS vector.
 In a matrix-bound formulation the coefficients \verb.c1., \ldots, \verb.c4. would be stored in memory as separate, explicit arrays.
 In addition to the RHS vector the array \verb.noise[]. is read, implementing a random potential.
 As is customary with stencil algorithms we use the lattice site update (LUP) as the principal unit of work, which allows us to decouple the analysis from the actual number of \flops\ executed in the loop body.

 The minimum code balance of this loop nest for data in memory is $B_\mathrm c=\left(16+8+8\right)\,\BL=32\,\BL$, because each LHS element must be updated in memory (16\,\bytes), and each RHS and noise element must be loaded (eight \bytes\ each).
 If nontemporal stores can be used for \verb.y[]., the code balance reduces to $24\,\BL$ because the write-allocate transfers do not occur and data is written to memory directly.
 The minimum code balance can only be attained, however, if the highlighted RHS elements do not have to be loaded from memory.
 This LC is satisfied if at least three successive rows of \verb.x[]. fit into the cache.
-Assuming that the \verb.noise[]. array and the LHS also require one row of cache space, the condition reads: \bq 5\times\mathtt{imax}\times 8~\bytes < C\cma \eq where $C$ is the available cache size in bytes \emph{per thread}.
+Assuming that the \verb.noise[]. array and the LHS also require one row of cache space, the condition reads: \bq 5\times\mathtt{imax}\times 8~\bytes < C\cma \eq where $C$ is the available cache size in bytes per thread.
 In multi-threaded execution with outer loop parallelization via OpenMP, each thread must have its LC fulfilled.
 If the condition is broken, the inner loop can be blocked with a block size of \verb.ib. and the condition will be satisfied if \bq \mathtt{ib}<\frac{C}{40\,\bytes}\eos \eq If the blocking is done for a cache level that is shared among the threads in the team, the LC gets more and more stringent the more threads are used.
 For best single-threaded performance it is advisable to block for an inner cache, i.e., L1 or L2\@.
 See \cite{sthw15} for more details.
 Our production code determines the optimal block size according to (\ref{eq:ibcond}).

 The \verb.noise[]. array is a significant contribution to the code balance.
 However, its contents are static and can be generated on the fly, trading arithmetic effort for memory traffic.
 The generation of random numbers should certainly be fast and vectorizable, so as to not cause too much overhead.
-See Section~\ref{sec:rng} below for details.
+See the section on random number generation below for details.